 Joint or Dual Degree Students:

-When a student enrolled in a joint or dual degree program is found in violation of the other program's academic or professional integrity policy or is found to have committed any disciplinary violations, including violations of the University Judicial Code, such matters may be brought to the attention of the CAPES for review and further action.
+When a student enrolled in a joint or dual degree program is found in violation of the other program's academic or professional integrity policy or is found to have committed any disciplinary violations, including violations of the University Student Conduct Code, such matters may be brought to the attention of the CAPES for review and further action.
 Notwithstanding decisions made by the other schools or programs, the CAPES reserves the right to take further action when a student is found in violation of such policies.
 If a student enrolled in a joint or dual degree program is not meeting academic performance expectations of the other program or school such that the student's status in that program or school may be impacted, the CAPES reserves the right to determine whether any action should be taken with respect to the student's status at WUSM.

 - Appointed and ex officio membership: Twelve voting faculty members of the CAPES are appointed for a four-year term by the dean of the School of Medicine following nomination by the department heads and/or associate deans.
 Faculty members may be reappointed to serve on the CAPES.
 Membership will include both clinical and preclinical department faculty.
-In addition, CAPES membership will include, in ex officio capacity, the registrar (nonvoting) and the associate dean for student affairs (nonvoting).
+In addition, the CAPES membership will include, in ex officio capacity, the registrar (nonvoting) and the associate dean for student affairs (nonvoting).
 The senior associate dean, the associate deans for medical education, admissions and diversity programs, and the director of Student Health Services may attend the CAPES meetings as nonvoting participants.

 - Chair: A faculty member will be appointed by the dean from within the CAPES committee to serve as chair.
 The term of the chair will be four years and may be reappointed.